Conda treats Python the same as any other package, so it is easy to manage and update multiple installations.

 To list only the packages whose full name is exactly

 --full-name option.
-In your terminal window or an Anaconda Prompt,
+In your terminal window, run:

 conda search --full-name python